-M. Operating the Blower Control Box with Snap Disc
+N. Blower Control Box & Snap Disc Operating Instructions

 - 1. The blower will turn on/off automatically when set to AUTO.
 Figure 15.1. - 2.
-When set to MANUAL, the fan will turn on/ off only when you turn it on or off.
-This setting over-rides the internal snap disc. - 3.
+When set to MANUAL, the fan will turn on/off only when you turn it on or off.
+This setting over-rides the internal snap disc. - Swing the grille downward to expose the blower controls.
 Adjust the speed of the fan by turning the HIGH/LOW knob to the desired setting.

-N. Blower Operating Instructions
+O. Blower Operating Instructions

-- Initial (cold) startup: Open both controls fully by raising the Burn Rate Air Control all the way up until it stops and push the Start-up Air Control back until it stops.
+- Initial (cold) startup: Open both controls fully by raising the Burn Rate Air Control all the way up until it stops and PUSH the Start-up Air Control back until it stops.
 The blower tends to cool the appliance.
 Leave the blower off until the burn is well established, i.e., 30 minutes. - 2.
 High Burn Setting: Both controls are open.
 Burn Rate Air Control is pulled up and the Start-up Air Control is fully pushed in.
-Blower may remain on. - Medium High Burn Setting: Burn Rate Air Control is closed then opened to 1 inch (pull up)to fully open.
-Blower may remain on. - Mediu Low Burn Setting: Burn Rate Air Control is closed then opened to 1/4 inch to 1/2 inch.
-Leave the blower off until the burn is well established, i.e., 30 minutes. - Low Burn Setting: Burn Rate Air Control is closed.
-Leave the blower off until the burn is well established, i.e., 30 minutes. - : For burn settings 3 to 5 the Start-up Air Control needs to be pushed in (Open) then pulled forward to activate the Automatic Combustion Control (ACC). - : For maximum efficiency and lowest emissions, when operating the blower in either the automatic or manual setting for the low and medium low burn settings leave the blower off until the burn is well established, i.e., 30 minutes. - 6.
-The blower is equipped with a rheostat (speed control).
+Blower may remain on. - Medium-High Burn Setting: Burn Rate Air Control is closed then opened to 1 inch to fully open (pull up).
+Blower may remain on. - Medium-Low Burn Setting: Burn Rate Air Control is closed then opened to 1/4 inch to 1/2 inch (pull up).
+Leave the blower off until the burn is well established, i.e., 30 minutes. - 5.
+Low Burn Setting: Burn Rate Air Control is closed (down position).
+Leave the blower off until the burn is well established, i.e., 30 minutes.

+NOTE: For burn settings 3 to 5 the Start-up Air Control needs to be pushed in (Open) then pulled forward to activate the Automatic Combustion Control (ACC).

+NOTE: For maximum efficiency and lowest emissions, when operating the blower in either the automatic or manual setting for the low and medium low burn settings leave the blower off until the burn is well established, i.e., 30 minutes.

+6. The blower is equipped with a rheostat (speed control).
 The highest blower speed is obtained by turning the rheostat on, then adjusting back towards "OFF" as far as possible without turning the blower off.
 For a low blower speed, turn the control knob clockwise as far as possible